• Skip to primary navigation

 Star anise and orange slices add warmth and freshness to this delicious mulled cider.

-Created By: Shareba
+Created By: Shareba Abdul

-COOK TIME 25 minutes minutes
+COOK TIME: 25 minutes mins

-TOTAL TIME 35 minutes minutes
+TOTAL TIME: 35 minutes mins

-SERVINGS 8 ½ cup servings
+SERVINGS: 8 ½ cup servings

 Ingredients